 At Western Oregon, you can choose to major or minor in geography.
 The geography department also offers a minor in planning.
 You can opt to make geography your concentration within the Social Science and Social Science Teacher Education majors.
 In addition, geography coursework is integrated into other programs on campus, including: Environmental Studies, International Studies, Film Studies, GIS, and the different levels of teacher preparation offered in the College of Education.

 Requirements for the geography major, minor and minor in planning have been revised for 2016-2017.
 You can review the requirements from Degrees & Programs.
+You can also view or download a four-year graduation plan for geography majors.
 See your advisor or any member of the geography faculty for additional guidance.

 Internships with the AAG: the Association of American Geographers is looking for interns.
 Go to the AAG for details.
 In addition to this opportunity, see your advisor or any member of the faculty regarding additional internships, study abroad programs, and field schools.
 These kinds of opportunities can be arranged for course credit, or used for the Capstone in geography.